KeckObservatoryArchive/Data_Scrubber/README.md

 Parameters:

-    --dev"
+    --dev
         Only log the commands,  do not execute.
-    --move"
-        move the processed DEP files from the lev0 to the storage servers.
-    --remove"
-        delete the files from the instrument servers.
     --storagedir
         Change the path of the storage server from the one in the configuration file.
     --logdir
-        Define the directory for the log.
+        Change the directory for the log.
     --utd
         Start date to process YYYY-MM-DD.
     --utd2
         End date to process YYYY-MM-DD.

-    --include_inst
+Configuration File (scrubber_config.ini):

+    [inst_list]
+    include
-        comma separated list of instruments to include, the default is all instruments.
+        comma separated list of instruments to include, the default (if empty string) is all instruments. exclude_inst
-    --exclude_inst
-        comma separated list of instruments to exclude, the default is to exclude no instruments.
+        comma separated list of instruments to exclude, the default (if empty string) is to exclude no instruments.

 Delete: